WHAT IS THE INTERN TRACK OPTION?

 INTERN SPECIFIC REQUIREMENTS

-- Complete 9 or more units of coursework, which includes foundational preparation in general pedagogy: classroom management and planning, reading/language arts, specialty-specific pedagogy, human development, and teaching English learners
+- Complete 120 hours of preservice coursework, which includes foundational preparation in general pedagogy: classroom management and planning, reading/language arts, specialty-specific pedagogy, human development, and teaching English learners

 REQUEST MORE INFORMATION

 - Contact us today to learn more about applying to the credential program.